 - Some kava is actually served in alcohol.
-In most cases it's probably too small to matter - for example, there are kava tinctures where the kava is placed in a small amount of grain alcohol - but it stands to reason that avoiding these types of options is important, because even though there is unlikely to be any harm, there is also no reason to use something that's placed in a drug that it is known to interact with.
+In most cases it's probably too small to matter - for example, there are kava tinctures where the kava is placed in a small amount of grain alcohol.
+But it stands to reason that avoiding these types of options is important because, even though there is unlikely to be any harm, there is also no reason to use something that's placed in a drug that it is known to interact with when alternatives are available

 It's one thing to take kava for anxiety when you get benefits.
 It's another thing to risk the potential dangers when you're falling for placebo.
 Because of that, some kava supplements represent a potentially dangerous anxiety scam.